Virgin hiking prices: how to fight back

 How to fight back

-As we wrote about here, broadband customers could face hikes of up to £192 a year once their initial cheap deal expires.
+Unfortunately, broadband customers often face substantial hikes each year once their initial cheap deal expires.

 It means you need to be switching pretty regularly or risk wasting hundreds of pounds a year.